Mistralys/x4-game-notes/README.md

 Rattlesnakes are the worst.
 In my games, they just loved making flybys through the center of the target station, where all guns can conventiently shoot them at the same time :|

+## Attacking K and I class Xenon ships

+Key to killing these when flying a ship solo is speed, to keep out of the range of their guns.

+My personal favorite is the Rattlesnake, modded for better thrust (possible to fly backwards faster too) and increased range on the main guns.

+These mods will make it possible:

+- Thrust mod.
+- Main guns projectile lifetime mod.
+- Large plasma turrets with projectile lifetime mode.
+- Drag or mass mod.

+If at all possible, attack the Xenon from behind, or from the side.
+They turn very slowly, and will not be able to use their top speed to close the distance.
+It makes them a lot easier to hit by the plasma turrets as well, whose projectiles fly very slowly.

 ## Abbreviations

 - PHQ: Player Headquarters Station
 - OOS: "Out Of System", moving the player outside of their own ship's systems for easier navigation

 ## Defending, patrolling and policing sectors

 ### Ship choice: Rattlesnake